When will the supply of tanzanite be depleted?

 How durable is tanzanite?

-Tanzanite has a similar hardness to an emerald, but is less brittle.
+One of Tanzanite’s properties is that it has a similar hardness to an emerald, but is less brittle.
 In order to preserve its beauty, simple precautions should be taken, such as avoiding wearing tanzanite during activities that inflict excessive wear and tear.
-Tanzanite is ideally suited for occasion wear in dress rings, earrings and necklaces.
+Tanzanite is ideally suited for occasion wear in dress rings, earrings, and necklaces.

 What is the process of a tanzanite from mining to customers?

-Mining is done by underground mining and there many large, medium and small, artisanal mining operations in the Merelani district, and a complexly structured mining and distribution system for tanzanite has evolved over time.
+Mining is done by underground mining and there many large, medium and small, artisanal mining operations in the Merelani district, and a complexly structured mining and distribution system for tanzanite have evolved over time.
 Once gem crystals are mined, they are taken to local brokers in the nearby town of Arusha, where they are sold/traded and mostly exported for cutting and distribution.
+You can read our article on how is tanzanite mined to get more depth information

 Will tanzanite ever be found in another part of the world?